bakedchickengames/reformatnousb/README.md

 * Use DISM to /add-drivers or windows KB updates.
 * Use DISM to apply an autounattend.xml with only offlineServicing (i only used this to turn the microsoft LUA settings off).
 * Copy your unattend.xml to the Panther folder (located for this example at C:\Windows\Panther).
 You'll have to make the folder since it won't exist.
-* Unmount the install.wim to apply and save the install.
+* Use DISM to Unmount the install.wim.
+DISM will then apply and save the install.
 * Format a partition and install the unzipped iso (that you just finished changing) using DISM /Apply-Image to that partition.
 * Run bcdboot on that drive and it is ready to go